Looking for messy play ideas for 1 and 2 year olds? We’ve got you covered with ideas for wet and dry messy play for toddlers

 This post contains affiliate links.
 If you click on one and make a purchase, I may receive a commission at no extra cost to you.

 What is messy sensory play for kids?

 Messy sensory play refers to any activity that allows children to work with their hands to create a controlled mess.
-It is a style of play in which children get to take the lead, explore and learn with their hands and experience a wide variety of textures and materials.
+It’s a style of play in which children get to take the lead, explore and experience a wide variety of textures and materials.

 How does messy play help child development?

 Messy play aids child development in a number of different ways:

 Messy play uses the hands and fingers, which promotes fine motor skill development.
 As a result, your toddler’s gross motor skills improve too.

 The foundations of their body balance and spatial awareness have been laid.

 Fosters curiosity, imagination and exploration